 There are multiple benefits of DCC.
-Here are few:
+Here are a few of them:

 Extra minutes attached to the umbilical cord at birth may translate into a small boost in the neurodevelopment of the child several years later.
 Children with DCC have slightly higher social skills and fine motor skill than ICC children.

-Breastfed children need to be supplemented with iron since breast milk is low in iron to prevent anaemia.
-Infants require iron for rapid brain growth and development.
-A Study found that DCC increases the iron endowment at birth and haemoglobin concentration at 2 months of age.
+Breastfed children need to be supplemented with iron since breast milk is low in iron, which is needed to prevent anaemia.
+Infants require iron for rapid brain growth and development, too.
+A Study found that DCC increases the iron endowment at birth and haemoglobin concentration at two months of age.
 Delay in cord clamping of 2 minutes could help prevent iron deficiency from developing before six months of age.

 Approximately one-third of the blood volume resides in the placenta for both premature and full-term babies.
 This volume of blood is required to suffuse the foetal lungs, kidneys, and liver at birth.
 Babies whose cords are clamped with 2-3 min delay have adequate iron stores and smoother cardiopulmonary transition.
 Another potential benefit of this increased blood volume is increased blood platelets required for normal blood clotting.